 Are Convection Heaters Safe

-Portable models also commonly include tip-over switches that instantly cut power if the heater is accidentally knocked over.
-These features, along with cool-touch exteriors and child lock controls, make convection heaters a secure choice for households with children and pets.
-When choosing a heater, it’s important to look for a model with these certifications, like CE or RCM, to ensure it meets strict safety standards.
+Many portable models also have tip-over switches that will automatically turn off power if the heater is tipped over accidentally.
+Additionally, the cool-touch exteriors and child lock controls make convection heaters a safe option for families with children and pets.
+When shopping for a heater, it’s also crucial to find one that has certifications such as CE or RCM, which ensure it adheres to safety standards.

 Installation & Usage Tips